flampdiaz/Aseprite-Slice-Exporter/README.md

 My work is open-source and developed in my free time.

 If this extension helps you, your support goes beyond this project.
-It helps me continue creating games and tools that empower other developers to build their own games and products across different engines and technologies, such as Aseprite, Unity, Godot, Unreal Engine, raylib, and more, while allowing me to dedicate more time to open, useful, long-term projects for the game development community.
+It helps me continue creating games and tools that empower other developers to build their own games and products across different engines and technologies, such as Aseprite, Unity, Godot, Unreal Engine, raylib, and more.

+Your support also allows me to dedicate more time to building open, useful, long-term projects for the game development community.

 - ☕ [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-support-yellow)](https://buymeacoffee.com/flampdiaz.dev)